garylirocks/quickrefs/sqlserver.markdown

 ## Concepts

+- schema
+  - A schema is like a folder inside a database that holds tables, views, etc.
+  - Helps with organization, permissions, and naming separation
+  - Default schema is typically `dbo`

 - "dbo"

   "dbo" stands for "database owner" and is the default schema.
 When you create a table without explicitly specifying a schema, SQL Server assumes the "dbo" schema by default.